-On a conclusive note, it has been almost a year that PSVR was released in Japan.
+On a conclusive note, it has been almost a year since PSVR was released in Japan.
 Yet, it is still immensely difficult to purchase one in the country.
-But, Sony doesn’t seem to stop in providing the content flow at its home market.
+But, Sony doesn’t seem to stop in providing the content flow in its home market.
 Accordingly, today’s announcements at the pre-Tokyo Game Show conference include a price cut.
 It is for the bundle that includes a headset and PlayStation Camera.
 The new price is 44,980 yen, starting from October 14.
 It is also the previous standalone price of the headset.

 Are you following the conference?
 Are you eagerly waiting for the Game Show?
 Let us know about your opinions or experiences regarding PSVR in the comment section.

 Get Techgenyz’s roundup delivered to your inbox curated with the most important for you that keeps you updated about the future tech, mobile, space, gaming, business and more.